ChiragAgg5k/netra/docs/report.md

 numpy = "^2.1.2"
 ```

-### 6. Responsible AI Compliance
+### 6. Responsible AI Framework

 #### 6.1 Ethical Considerations

-- Bias detection and mitigation systems implemented
+- Advanced bias detection and mitigation
-- Regular fairness audits across demographic groups
+- Regular fairness audits
 - Transparent decision-making process
 - Privacy-preserving feature extraction

-#### 6.2 Data Governance
+#### 6.2 Data Governance Compliance

-- Compliance with Personal Data Protection Bill
+- Alignment with Personal Data Protection Bill
-- End-to-end encryption of sensitive information
+- End-to-end encryption
-- Automated PII detection and masking
+- Automated PII detection
-- Regular privacy impact assessments
+- Periodic privacy impact assessments

-### 7. Plagiarism Declaration
+### 7. Originality Declaration

-We hereby declare that this submission is our original work.
-All external resources have been properly cited, and we have adhered to the ethical guidelines set forth by IndiaAI.
-Our solution has been developed specifically for this hackathon and has not been previously submitted elsewhere.
+We affirm that this submission represents our original work.
+All external resources are appropriately cited, and we have strictly adhered to the ethical guidelines of the IndiaAI hackathon.

 ### 8. References

 1. Devlin, J., et al. (2019).
-BERT: Pre-training of Deep Bidirectional Transformers for Language Understanding.
-NAACL-HLT 2019.
+"BERT: Pre-training of Deep Bidirectional Transformers for Language Understanding". *NAACL-HLT 2019*.
-2. Scikit-learn: Machine Learning in Python, Pedregosa et al., JMLR 12, pp. 2825-2830, 2011.
+2. Pedregosa, F., et al. (2011).
+"Scikit-learn: Machine Learning in Python". *Journal of Machine Learning Research*, 12, 2825-2830.
-3. Natural Language Toolkit: Bird, Steven, Edward Loper and Ewan Klein (2009).
+3. Bird, S., Loper, E., & Klein, E. (2009). *Natural Language Toolkit*.
 4. Government of India.
-(2023).
-Guidelines for Responsible AI Development.
+(2023). *Guidelines for Responsible AI Development*.
 5. Ministry of Electronics and IT.
-(2023).
-Cybersecurity Framework for Digital India.
+(2023). *Cybersecurity Framework for Digital India*.